MintShards/pawn-repo/backend/scripts/archive/README.md

 This directory contains one-time utility scripts that have been executed and are kept for historical reference.

+## backfill_last_transaction_date.py

+**Date**: October 18, 2025
+**Purpose**: Backfill `last_transaction_date` field for all existing customers based on their most recent pawn transaction.

+**Context**: During Advanced Filters implementation, the `last_transaction_date` field was added to the Customer model to enable "Last Activity" filtering (Active within X days / Inactive for X days).
+Existing customers in the database needed this field populated from historical transaction data.

+**Execution**: Script was run once to populate the field for all customers with transactions.
+Used MongoDB aggregation pipeline to find most recent `pawn_date` for each customer and update their `last_transaction_date` field.

+**Status**: ✅ Completed - Field is now automatically maintained by `PawnTransactionService` (line 252) when new transactions are created.
+No longer needed for regular operations.

+---

 ## cleanup_null_formatted_ids.py

 **Date**: October 6, 2025